adambennett/CISC361-Shell/README.md

 # CISC361-Shell
 C Shell

-          A simple shell written in C and designed to be run in a terminal on a Linux system.
+          A simple shell written in C and designed to be run on some sort of a Linux system.
 Created for two

           projects as a part of CISC361-Operating Systems at the University of Delaware.

-          Written between September 14th and October 17th, 2018.
+          Written between September 14th and October 18th, 2018.

 TODO